Muriel Wace: Writings

-Among her works was the popular Moorland Mousie (1929) (illustrated by Lionel Edwards), the story of an Exmoor Pony, believed to be strongly influenced by Anna Sewell's Black Beauty.
-Wace carefully maintained her anonymity, and did not allow her publishers to disseminate any biographical information about her.
-She wrote four fictional pony books, in addition to highly regarded instruction manuals.
+Her first novel was the popular Moorland Mousie (1929) (illustrated by Lionel Edwards), the story of an Exmoor Pony, believed to be strongly influenced by Anna Sewell's Black Beauty.
+Moorland Mousie was told from the viewpoint of the Exmoor pony.
+It is sometimes regarded as the first pony story, and was groundbreaking in its focus on a native British breed, as well as the shift to recreational uses for horses.